By Richie Carni and Jalen Dann

 “I just know that Marilyn and I are committed to each other, and as soon as we thought about marriage, it became scary,” said Gardner, who moved to the Lansing area in January of 1994.

-Gardner also said the state’s involvement in the marriage process is another reason her and her partner don’t plan on pursuing marriage, but added she believes every couple should have the choice to be married, regardless of their sexual preference.
+Gardner also said the state’s involvement in marriage is another reason she and her partner don’t plan on pursuing marriage, but added she believes every couple should have the choice to be married, regardless of their sexual orientation.

-Outside of her work with LAHR, Gardner said she is also dedicated to assisting fighting against discrimination and protecting the human rights of elderly LGBT community members.
+Outside of her work with LAHR, Gardner said she is dedicated to fighting discrimination and protecting the human rights of elderly LGBT community members.
 Her concern for elderly LGBT members is similar to Lee’s concern for her future child

 “They get harassed and bullied just like kids in school,” Gardner said.
 “If they come out, they often go back into the closet if they have to be in a facility, rehabilitation or even go to their doctor.”

-The same-sex marriage ruling on March 22, 2014 allowed 300 couples to be married in the state of Michigan, and was a landmark moment for the LGBT community.
-However, since the state has yet to officially recognize the marriages, many of these couples are suspended in limbo, and same-sex couples statewide are experiencing struggles ranging from a lack of financial benefits, such as pension access and tax filing status, to child adoption.
+The same-sex marriage ruling on March 22, 2014, allowed 300 couples to be married in Michigan, and was a landmark moment for the LGBT community.
+However, since the state has yet to officially recognize the marriages, many of these couples are in limbo, and same-sex couples statewide are experiencing struggles ranging from a lack of financial benefits, such as pension access and joint tax returns, to child adoption.